SouthernMade/sm_sms_campaign_webhook/README.md

 #### Processor Expections

-You must behavior for this method to ingest campaign engagement data in your paylod processor:
+You must implement behavior for this method to ingest campaign engagement data in your paylod processor:

 ```ruby
 def self.process_campaign_engagement(campaign_engagement)